tkreyche/I75W-Raymarine-Autopilot/README.md

 ### LED Matrix and Power
 The LED matrix is used because it's bright, inexpensive, readily availble and updates quickly (unlike eink).
 LED matrix displays can use a lot of power, dependent on the display size and how many LEDs are turned on.
 For a text-only display the power consumption is reasonable.
 The system is capable of fancy graphics but this version doesn't use any (see Pimoroni for examples).

 The hardware runs on 5v and will need a voltage coverter for a 12 or 24v system.
+It can be powered from a USB-C cable or a simple 5v power cable.

 ### Tillerpilot
 This project depends on using a Raymarine Tillerpilot.
 These devices are somewhat antiquated, but are widely used and relatively low-cost solution for automated steering.
 They have well-known flaws, such as lack of waterproofing, hard end stops and the use of an outdated communications protocol.
 Other DIY options are available, such as pyPilot or mechanical windvanes which are not covered here.